KendallDoesCoding/mogul-christmas/README.md

 - You can view the versions & previews [here](https://mogulchristmas.kendalldoescoding.gq/versionsandpreviews)

-**Please Note: This only has 25 releases, at the time of writing this (16th April 2022, 12:11pm IST) there are 59 more releases not added to this list.**
+**Please Note: This only has 25 releases, at the time of writing this (7th March 2022, 2:06pm IST) there are 32 more releases not added to this list.**

 - For updates on the website, I've written it as a Version, and for updates on Github we've written it as a Release, for Releases, we've provided a complete changelog.